Software Environment¶

 mountpoint.

-This is quite powerful, because it allows you to install software packages globally, which are then available to all projects.
+This is quite powerful, because it allows you to install software packages globally – available to all projects.

 Note